junxit/us-congress-bills-119/metadata.md

 - 2025-09-09 — Placed on the Union Calendar, Calendar No. 214.
 - 2025-09-09 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 119-258.
 - 2025-09-09 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 119-258.
+- 2025-09-15 — Considered under suspension of the rules. (consideration: CR H4294)
+- 2025-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2701.
+- 2025-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-09-15 — Mr. Bost moved to suspend the rules and pass the bill, as amended.
+- 2025-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4294)
+- 2025-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4294: 1)